ahmednkhan24/Pacman-Artificial-Intelligence/Project 1 - Search/README.md

 ## A* search
 Implemented A* graph search in the function aStarSearch in search.py.
 A* takes a heuristic function as an argument.
 Heuristics take two arguments: a state in the search problem (the main argument), and the problem itself (for reference information).
 The nullHeuristic heuristic function in search.py is a trivial example.

-You can test your A* implementation on the original problem of finding a path through a maze to a fixed position using the Manhattan distance heuristic (implemented already as manhattanHeuristic in searchAgents.py).
+You can test our A* implementation on the original problem of finding a path through a maze to a fixed position using the Manhattan distance heuristic (implemented already as manhattanHeuristic in searchAgents.py).

 * `python pacman.py -l bigMaze -z .5 -p SearchAgent -a fn=astar,heuristic=manhattanHeuristic`
 You should see that A* finds the optimal solution slightly faster than uniform cost search (about 549 vs. 620 search nodes expanded in our implementation, but ties in priority may make your numbers differ slightly).